 Plus, you will miss out on the fun of trading stocks.
 If you enjoy the thrill of trading and buying new stocks, buying shares without a broker is a bad idea.

-Why Buying Stocks With and without a Brokerage Account could be a good Idea
+Buying Stocks With and without a Brokerage Account could be a good idea.

 Conversely, buying a few stocks without a brokerage account can help you keep some of your money safe.
 To explain, you could buy stocks for retirement savings directly while using a brokerage account for trading.

-Hence, a good strategy is to use directly purchased or DRIP stocks for your retirement and a brokerage account for your trading.
-An advantage to this strategy is that you can have fun in the markets while keeping your nest egg safe.
+Hence, a good strategy is to use directly purchased or DRIP stocks for retirement and a brokerage account for trading.
+An advantage of this strategy is that you can have fun in the markets while keeping your nest egg safe.